microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 For the rest of this document we will just consider the "tree" as the actual document tree plus anything that is stored inline with it.
 Any data stored some other way is out of scope for this document.

+## Spacial Indexes

+Note that this document (other than this section) assumes the data being logically stored is a tree (which may or may not contain local/distributed history information).
+There is an alternative perspective that can be takes to store this: the storage could be a clustered 2-d index over location and revision.
+For example the data storage could reside in an R-Tree (or alternative spacial index).

+## Glossary

+-   blob: immutable binary data (ex: Fluid blob).
+    Often a b-tree node referencing other blobs, or a collection of chunks (separating out and deduplicating the "shape" information) optionally referencing other blobs.
+-   Chunk: A binary encoded compact form for a sequence nodes including some (possibly empty) connected subset of child nodes.
+    Children not included directly are referenced from other chunks, which may or may not be in the same blob, and the reference may or may not be indirect.
+    Used in memory, as well as within blobs.
+    Chunks typically contain a reference to common "shape" data which is deduplicate across a collection of chunks, as well as the actual "content" which can be parsed using the shape information.
+-   deep tree: a tree with N nodes and depth O(N).
+-   handle: a serializable reference to a blob.
+In the case of Fluid handles, currently cannot be created until a blob is uploaded.

 ## Storage Approaches

 ### Logical Node Tree